 |Kingston HyperX Cloud||Stereo||Wired||8.6/10|

 Since releasing a number of articles on the top parts in each component category, I have received a number of requests to do an article on the best PC gaming headsets.
 So, in this article I’ll be looking at a few different headsets at different price points.

 Headsets have become the main source of receiving audio because multi-player games are huge in today’s gaming world.
 And, one important aspect of multi-player games is the fact that, in order to be successful, you need to communicate with your teammates and fellow gamers.

 Where the built-in text-based chat feature that is standard in most multi-player games has failed, gaming headphones have excelled.
 In certain games, the fractions of seconds that can be saved by communicating to your teammates through the microphone on your headset–as opposed to typing out what you want to say–can be the difference between victory and defeat.

 And, while a quality surround sound speaker system can contribute to a very realistic gaming experience, when trying to communicate with teammates and other gamers in multi-player games, the noise from the speakers will get in the way of any kind of communication through a microphone.
 Headsets, on the other hand, are perfect because they isolate the in-game sound and provide you the option to speak into the microphone without any interruption.

 So, if you’re playing any kind of competitive multi-player game, you definitely need to get a decent headset in order to help you improve your in-game success.
-Below I will go over the best PC gaming headsets at different price ranges.
-That way you can find a good headset at a price you can afford.
+Below I will go over the top gaming headsets (for PC) at different price ranges.
+That way you can find a good gaming headset at a price you can afford.

 For starters, the two Sennheiser headsets (the GAME ONE and GAME ZERO) are capable of delivering really high-end audio.